satrialoka/satrialoka.github.io/_posts/2020-12-01-Jensen-Inequality-KL-divergence.markdown

 date:   2018-11-6 22:13:44 +0700
 categories: notes
 ---
+The first part of this post will try to explain what Jensen Inequality is and in the second part we will explore the Kullback-Leibler divergence and how it relates to Jensen Inequality.

 ### Jensen Inequality
-To be able to understand the properties of Kullback-Leibler divergence, we must understand the Jensen Inequality theorem first.
-The first part of this post will try to explain what Jensen Inequality is and in the second part we will explore the Kullback-Leibler divergence and how it relates to Jensen Inequality.

 Jensen Inequality is a inequality in mathematics which relates to concave/convex function. concave function is a function which line segment between any two points on the graph of the function lies below or on the graph. more formally we can write:}

 function $$f(x)$$ is concave if, if any $$a,b,\alpha$$ satisfies: